OfficeDev/Office-Add-in-samples/Samples/excel-create-worksheet-from-web-site/README.md

 page_type: sample
 urlFragment: excel-add-in-create-spreadsheet-from-web-page
 products:
+  - office
+  - office-365
   - office-excel
-- m365
 languages:
   - javascript
 extensions:
   contentType: samples
   technologies:
     - Add-ins
   createdDate: 01/31/2023 1:25:00 PM
 description: "Learn how to create a spreadsheet from your web page, populate it with data, and embed your Excel add-in."
 ---